Flint Community Schools: History

 As of December 2018, Flint Community Schools have agreed to switch to the balanced school calendar for the 2019-2020 school year.
 This will affect all schools in the district.
 Freeman was the only school with a balanced calendar before the change.

-The city of Flint's two oldest schools were Flint Central High School (formerly Flint City High School) and Flint Northern High School.
-Due to administrative decisions and budget cuts, Flint Central High School, founded in 1875, is not currently in operation; Flint Northern High School, founded in 1929, ranked in the bottom 1% of Michigan secondary schools and was also closed in 2013.
-Both institutions experienced relocation from their original sites.
+In June 2020, Anita Steward took over the helm at Flint Community Schools.
+Before becoming the superintendent, Mrs. Steward was the Assistant Superintendent.